 Practice note, MiFID review: CESR's technical advice to the European Commission (www.practicallaw.com/5-504-2629).
 This note outlines the technical advice and information provided by the Committee of European Securities Regulators (CESR) to the Commission during 2010, which helped to inform the Commission's review of MiFID.

 Practice note, Passporting under MiFID (www.practicallaw.com/7-214-7011) .
-This note sets out the procedures to be followed, from 1 November 2007, by firms wishing to establish branches or offer services cross-border through the EEA under MiFID.
+This note sets out the procedures to be followed by firms wishing to establish branches or offer services cross-border through the EEA under MiFID.